-Sonia Batista readies the horse “Negrita” for their first therapeutic session of the day.
+Sónia Batista readies Negrita for their first session of the day.
 She and her twin sister Patricia are both psychomotricity therapists specializing in psychomotor rehabilitation and hippotherapy.
-Having been born in the countryside of Portugal, in a region with strong equestrian traditions, horses have surrounded them all their lives and while pursuing their degree in the field of psychomotricity they were drawn to techniques which incorporated the use of the animal as a therapeutic vehicle and medium.
+They were born in Portugal’s countryside, in a region with strong equestrian traditions.
+Horses have always been part of their lives.

-Rita Prata, clinical psychologist and AARF’s occupational facilities coordinator.
-In the background, Liliana is passing by a large picture board which contains dozens of photographs of clients and residents.
-“Associação Almadense Rumo ao Futuro”, founded in 1991, is a small NGO which maintains a residential home and activity centre for people with multi disabilities aged 15 to adults.
-They currently work with about 40 clients, 14 of whom are permanent residents.
-Residents, clients and staff view each other as an extended family.
-This is one of the institutions with which Sonia and Patricia collaborate.
+Rita Prata is a clinical psychologist and AARF’s occupational facilities coordinator.
+“Associação Almadense Rumo ao Futuro”, founded in 1991, is a small NGO which maintains a residential home and an activity centre for people with multi disabilities aged 15 to adults.
+Currently they work with around 40 clients, 14 of whom are permanent residents.
+This is one of the institutions with which Sónia and Patricia collaborate.
+In the background, Liliana is in front of a large picture board with dozens of photographs of clients and residents.

 The Equestrian Center of Sobreda (CHS) was founded in 1992.
 They host and care for an average of 10 to 14 horses, provide riding classes for students, advanced training, and other related activities.
-This is the venue where Sonia and Patricia host their therapy sessions, both for institutions and private clients.
+They are also a venue for hippotherapy sessions.

-Sonia and Patricia work with Gustavo on his cognitive abilities, on his focus, and on the recognition and naming of numbers.
-Patricia him with the articulation of a letter, exemplifying it.
+Sónia and Patricia work with Gustavo (age 7) on his cognitive abilities, on his focus, and the recognition and articulation of numbers and letters.
 Exercises are repeated regularly during the course of a therapy session.
-Gustavo is 7 and he was diagnosed with a moderate autism.
-Hippotherapy was prescribed by his doctor as part of a range of therapies.

-A card with letters is used to practice the alphabet.
-Sonia explains that excess information does not generate added cognitive competence so each exercise must focus on a single specific task or mode of comprehension.
-Clear contrasts, visual and otherwise cognitive, are important in the elements that are employed in each activity so as to allow their easy differentiation and understanding.
+Excess information does not generate added cognitive competence so each exercise must focus on a single specific task or mode of comprehension.
+Clear contrasts in elements, visual and cognitive, are important to allow their easy differentiation and understanding.
 Every exercise must be simple and directed to one specific isolated skill in order to be effective.

-Francisco works on arithmetic skills using small wooden sticks.
-Sonia calls out numbers and operations to which Francisco must respond by handing her the resulting appropriate amount of tokens.
+Francisco (age 9) works on arithmetic skills.
+Sónia calls out numbers and operations and he hands her the resulting amount of tokens.
 This helps develop abstract thought.
-Francisco’s father explained that it was in hippotherapy that he began doing arithmetic operations.
+His father explained that it was in hippotherapy that he began doing arithmetic operations.